 - Make a List of The Features and Functions You Require From Each Appliance.

-Manufacturers typically have products in every price range, and your task is to discover something that fulfills your demands.
+Manufacturers typically have products in every price range, and your task is to discover something that fulfils your demands.
 This is as opposed to merely taking the salesperson’s advice.
 Make a note of all the features you want in your new appliance and start looking for one that matches those requirements.

 Now, depending on the model, you may be able to locate something with all of the features you like.
 This is the moment at which you must evaluate whether the extra features are worth the extra expense.
 Additionally, see whether you can get by with something that isn’t quite as fancy but still performs the job.
-Prioritizing additional fridge space over purchasing a smart fridge is a good example of such a compromise.
+Prioritising additional fridge space over purchasing a smart fridge is a good example of such a compromise.

-- Prioritize Functionality over Looks
+- Prioritise Functionality over Looks

 Kitchen appliances are more about functionality than appearance.
 As such, this is something to keep in mind while you renovate your kitchen.
 An appliance might seem out of place but you may not want to replace the old equipment because it’s still working.
-In such a case it is wiser to consider redesigning it or even hiding it skillfully rather than spending money on a new one.
+In such a case it is wiser to consider redesigning it or even hiding it skilfully rather than spending money on a new one.
 However, if it is time to purchase a new item, it wouldn’t hurt to select something that complements the existing décor.